quentin-f451/gd3-coding/README.md

 Over the course of the 16-week semester, there will be 4 remote code tutorials to help you develop your interface for the assignment *An Atlas on the web*.
 Each of these 4 tutorials will focus on a different topic and will be punctuated with exercises to allow you to implement the skills you have learned.

+You can find a starterkit for starting a new coding project or prototype here: https://github.com/quentin-f451/gd3-coding-starterkit.

 ## Table of contents

 - [Schedule](#schedule)